haidargit/Python_Experiment-Salary_Conversion/README.md

 Try to be efficient with the resource by not making a get request to endpoint after every conversion

 o Output from the endpoint:
-_id, name, username, email, address, phone, salary in IDR, and salary in USD_
+_id, name, username, email, address, phone, salary in IDR🇮🇩, and salary in USD🇺🇸_
 </td>
 </tr>
 </table>